ericsopa/kube/README.md

 ip-192-168-70-151.ec2.internal    Ready    <none>   42s   v1.10.3
 ```

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system--TODO

 ### Break down into end to end tests

-Explain what these tests test and why
+Explain what these tests test and why--TODO
+At the moment the only two tests are to ensure that the Kubernetes cluster is up and that the worker nodes have been created and are ready to use.
+As more functionality is added, more tests will be written.

 ```
 Give an example